-In the same time, for fiscal purposes, B1 will include this triangular trade in his VIES list.
+For fiscal purposes, B1 will include this triangular trade in his form 390 - VIES.
 The difference between the VAT declaration and the Intrastat declaration of B1 can be explained in this way.
 In this case Intrastat will be smaller than VAT for both flows from B1.